 standards and disqualification periods are confidential.

-Candidates will be disqualified for any use of tetrahydrocannabinol (aka “THC” - a crystalline compound that is the main active ingredient of cannabis) based products including, but not limited to recreational marijuana, within one (1) year of application.
+Candidates will be disqualified for any use of tetrahydrocannabinol (aka “THC” - a crystalline compound that is the main active ingredient of cannabis) based products including, but not limited to recreational marijuana, within three (3) months of application.

 The candidate’s complete drug history will be taken into consideration and such usage may be disqualifying.
 Occurrences of drug history/involvement will be evaluated for recency, frequency, amount, and type of drug to determine a pattern of past or present demonstrated behavior which is inconsistent with the duties and functions of the position and will be thoroughly reviewed.